Florin-Ignat/book-manager/library-manager-frontend/README.md

 # Prerequisites
 1. install node version 18.19 or higher
 2. install and run books_library_app_mock_server on port 3001
+3. Add this code in the index.js file of the server at line 7, this is needed for image upload.
+If you don't want to do this, just don't upload an image

+app.use(express.json({ limit: '50mb' }));
+app.use(express.urlencoded({ extended: true, limit: '50mb' }));

 ## Available Scripts